Rapptz/discord.py/README.md

-# PyDiscord
+# discord.py

-PyDiscord is an API wrapper for Discord written in Python.
+discord.py is an API wrapper for Discord written in Python.

 This was written to allow easier writing of bots or chat logs.